kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

   gate.
 - ResourceClaimTemplates specified for PodGroups result in the correct ResourceClaims being allocated for the correct Pods.
-- No inconsistent state is reached when PodGroups rapidly come and go as their first Pods are created and their last Pods are deleted.
+- No inconsistent state is reached when PodGroups rapidly come and go.
     - ResourceClaims should continue to be created and deleted with their owning PodGroups such that Pods still schedule and no ResourceClaims are orphaned.